Who Receives a 1098-T?

 The 1098-T Statement is ONLY used for claiming Education Tax Benefits for qualified educational expenses.

 The 1098-T is NOT intended nor should be used to determine taxability of scholarships, fellowships, stipends or grants received and does not include this or any stipend disbursement information.
 Please visit Shared Services to review University Income Tax Reporting Documents available to assist students in determining if you have taxable income.

-New: Beginning with the 2017 Tax Year the University of Chicago will be reporting all payments made toward qualified expenses (tuition, student life fee and course related fees) in Box 1 of the 1098-T.
+New: Beginning with the 2017 Tax Year the University of Chicago will be reporting all payments made toward qualified expenses (tuition, student services fee and course related fees) in Box 1 of the 1098-T.